 For example, they might have a large 4-bedroom home that may feel very empty and hard to maintain when the kids finally move out.

-In this situation, many people expect to downsize their home and buy something smaller and maintenance-free.
+In this situation, many people expect to downsize their homes and buy something smaller and maintenance-free.

 They might be under the illusion that they will realise some equity during this process and rely on that to help fund retirement.

-However, what typically happens in practise is that whilst people downsize in term of accommodation size, it does not necessarily translate to a downsize in monetary value.
+However, what typically happens in practice is that whilst people downsize in terms of accommodation size, it does not necessarily translate to a downsize in monetary value.

-People become accustom to living in certain locations with good amenities and they don’t want to lose this.
+People become accustomed to living in certain locations with good amenities and they don’t want to lose this.

 So they end up purchasing, for example, a newly built, well-located townhouse in a prime suburb which may cost a similar amount to their existing home.

 If this is true, little equity (cash) will be realised as a result.